 You can also explore Bodrum’s ancient past here, and on the road to Turgutreis you’ll see the massive Greek theater of ancient Halicarnassus.
 Built in the 4th century BC, and later enlarged to provide seating for 13,000 spectators, it’s an impressive sight whether you visit by day to explore the ruins or come in the evening for one of the atmospheric summer concerts.

 Bodrum is also home to the ruins of the Tomb of Mausolus, one of the Seven Wonders of the Ancient World.
 Built circa 353 BC to house the remains of Persian satrap Mausolus and his wife Artemisia, it was destroyed by a series of earthquakes and the stone later used to build Bodrum Castle.
 Although only the foundations remain, it gives an indication of the scale of a monument so grand it gave us the English word 'mausoleum'.

 Best time to visit Bodrum

 Bodrum can be visited year-round but is at its best from late April to June and September to October, when temperatures are pleasant, prices are lower and visitor numbers manageable.
 In high summer, between July and August, temperatures can reach 35°C (95°F) and the city can get very busy.
 Many hotels close in winter.

-Our itineraries will give you suggestions for what is possible when you travel in Bodrum, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Bodrum, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.